neo-project/neo-express/docs/debugger-command-reference.md

 }
 ```

+> The repository includes a [VS Code extension](../extensions/neodebug-vscode/README.md) that
-> A dedicated VS Code extension that registers the `neo-contract` debug type and spawns
+> registers the `neo-contract` debug type and launches `neodebug` from your `PATH`.
+Set
-> `neodebug` for you is planned.
-Until then, any DAP client that launches `neodebug` and sends
-> the configuration above can drive the debugger.
+> `neo-contract.debugAdapterPath` in VS Code when you need to use a specific debugger build.
+> Other DAP clients can also launch `neodebug` and send the same configuration.

 ## Debug views